coq/coq/doc/sphinx/addendum/parallel-proof-processing.rst

 Interactive mode
 ---------------------

-At the time of writing the only user interface supporting asynchronous proof processing is CoqIDE.
+.. todo: How about PG and coqtail?

+CoqIDE and VsCoq support asynchronous proof processing.

-When CoqIDE is started, two Coq processes are created.
-The master one follows the user, giving feedback as soon as possible by skipping proofs, which are delegated to the worker process.
-The worker process, whose state can be seen by clicking on the button in the lower right corner of the main CoqIDE window, asynchronously processes the proofs.
+When CoqIDE is started and async mode is enabled, two or more Coq processes are created.
+The master one follows the user, giving feedback as soon as possible by skipping proofs, which are delegated to the worker processes.
+The worker processes asynchronously processes the proofs.
+The *Jobs panel* in the main CoqIDE window shows the status of each worker process.
-If a proof contains an error, it is reported in red in the label of the very same button, that can also be used to see the list of errors and jump to the corresponding line.
+If a proof contains an error, it's reported in red in the label of the very same button, that can also be used to see the list of errors and jump to the corresponding line.

-If a proof is processed asynchronously the corresponding Qed command is colored using a lighter color than usual.
+If a proof is processed asynchronously the corresponding :cmd:`Qed` command is colored using a lighter color than usual.
 This signals that the proof has been delegated to a worker process (or will be processed lazily if the ``-async-proofs lazy`` option is used).
 Once finished, the